 The maximum number of credits that can be transferred towards this qualification are shown in the table below.
 The actual number of credits that you are awarded will be determined when your application for credit transfer has been assessed and may be less that the maximum shown below.
-Credit transfer towards this qualification is awarded in multiples of 60 credits.
+Credit transfer can be awarded in multiples of 30 credits.